Skip to main content

 Supports Healthy Blood Sugar Levels

-Research has observed that Neem leaf extract may support the maintenance of blood sugar levels already within the normal range, through enhanced peripheral glucose utilisation and healthy cellular glucose response.
+Research has explored Neem leaf extract for its role in supporting the maintenance of blood sugar levels already within the normal range, as part of a balanced diet and lifestyle.

 View Study on PubMed →